astambaya/Group9_Bioinformatics/README.md

 ## About the Group
-This is group nine, which is lead by Abubakar Sani, it consist of 15 members.
-The group collaboratly work together to see they conducted the project as expected by the lecturer.
+This is repository for the group9 bioinformatics for the continue assessment as organized by the team members of the group. it is collaborative work for the continue assessment